UK Cabinet Office Reports

 This white paper outlines the parameters of a "Great Repeal Bill" to repeal the European Communities Act of 1972, which enables EU law to have direct effect in the UK.
 In addition, the proposed legislation will convert all EU law in force on the date of the UK's withdrawal from the EU into UK law, thereby ensuring statutory continuity.
 Moving forward, Parliament will have the option of retaining existing EU law or enacting new legislation to replace it on a case-by-case basis.

-The following documents, published by the Department for Exiting the European Union, outline the UK government's negotiating position with respect to key issues related to Brexit:
+The following documents, published by the Department for Exiting the European Union, outline the UK government's negotiating positions with respect to key issues related to Brexit:

 Parliamentary Briefing Papers on Brexit